 I tried to hide it from my children so I could keep it all to myself, but they discovered it – and devoured it, going so far as to wipe every last drop from the jar with their tiny little fingers.
 You can purchase dandelion jelly at local farmers markets and small family run stores, but it can be pricey.

 For the cost of dandelions (free in your own yard!), you might want to cook up this delicious jelly all by yourself.
-For more about how to make your own delicious dandelion flower jelly, click here.

 2) Wild Violet Jelly